Project-MONAI/monai-deploy-app-sdk/examples/apps/cchmc_nnunet_fifteen_ckpt_app/README.md

 The RESULTS_PATH should have "inference_information.json" file created by nnunetv2 automatically, as the conversion relies on this to figure out the best model configuration and convert those for the MAP.

+`MAP_root` must resolve to a directory inside the current working directory.
+Relative paths such as `.` and `output` are supported; paths that escape the current directory are rejected.

 ### Command-line Arguments

 | Argument | Description | Required | Default |